appdotnet/adn-comments/README.md

 * **comments_url**: _(optional)_ What URL should the comments be related too.
 This will automatically be set to the current URL.
 * **default_at_reply**: _(optional)_ What user should be the default @mention.
 Set this if you would like users to see a comment box with your username as the default text.

-If you don't end up using any of the configuration variables.
-Don't worry about including the first script block;
+If you don't end up using any of the configuration variables, don't worry about including the first script block;

 ```html
 <script>